angular-hispano/angular-docs-es/adev-es/src/content/guide/routing/navigate-to-routes.en.md

 In this example, the first example contains the full path with the protocol (i.e., `https://`) and the root domain (i.e., `angular.dev`) explicitly defined for the essentials page.
 In contrast, the second example assumes the user is already on the correct root domain for `/essentials`.

-Generally speaking, relative URLs are preferred because they are more maintainable across applications because they don't need to know their absolute position within the routing hierarchy.
+Generally speaking, relative URLs are preferred because they are more maintainable across applications because they don’t need to know their absolute position within the routing hierarchy.

 ### How relative URLs work